Homebrew/homebrew-command-not-found/Cookbook.md

 # Cookbook

 This document describes how I update the list, just so you know how it works if I get hit by a truck.
-The near-future goal is to automate this process.

-1. Run `brew update` and check if there are new formulae
+1. Run `brew update`
-2. If so, install them.
-You can also install updated formulae, they might have changed their binaries.
-3. In the root directory of this tap, run `brew which-update --commit`
+2. Run `brew which-update --commit`.
+It’ll update installed formulae and fetch the bottles of the ones that are missing in order to get their executables without installing anything.
-4. Push.
+3. Push.

-You can also run `brew which-update --stats` to see which formulae are missing.
+The process above doesn’t support non-bottled formulae; you can  run `brew which-update --stats` to see which formulae are missing.